Everything you need to know about one of the coolest royal families in the world – the Norwegian Royal Family.

 HM The King

-At the head of the family is HM The King, born on 21 February 1937.
+At the head of the family is Harald V, the King of Norway, born on 21 February 1937.
 Harald became King on 17 January 1991, inheriting his place on the throne after the death of his father, King Olav V. King Harald V was one of three siblings of King Olav V and Princess Märtha of Sweden but their only son.

 Some royal families tend to be fairly closed off to the public and media but not Norway’s.
 Along with other members of the current Royal Family, the King has played an important role in the modernisation and organisation of the family, which includes a certain level of openness and accessibility to the public.